Adela of France: Monastic life

 After Baldwin's death in 1067, she went to Rome, took the nun's veil from the hands of Pope Alexander II and retired to the Benedictine convent of Messines, near Ypres.

 In 1071, Adela's third son, Robert the Frisian, planned to invade Flanders even though at that time the count of Flanders was Adela's grandson, Arnulf III.
 When she heard about Robert's plans, she asked Philip I to stop him.
 Philip sent soldiers to support Arnulf including a contingent of ten Norman knights led by William FitzOsborn.
 Robert's forces attacked Arnulf's numerically superior army at Cassel before it could organize, and Arnulf was killed along with William FitzOsborn.
 Robert's overwhelming victory led to Philip making peace with Robert and investing him as count.
 A year later, Philip married Robert's stepdaughter, Bertha of Holland, and in 1074, Philip restored the seigneurie of Corbie to the crown.

-Adela died in the convent of Messines and was buried at the convent.
-Honoured as a saint in the Roman Catholic Church, her commemoration day is 8 September.